 Tradition is not sacred in my kitchen.
-Here, Shandong-style asparagus is kicked up a notch with the addition of vinegar and garlic.
-Delicious!
+Here, Shandong-style asparagus is amped up

 1 tbsp (15 mL) soy sauce

-1 tsp (5 mL) each: Asian sesame oil, Chinese black vinegar
+1 tsp (5 mL) each: toasted sesame oil, Chinese black vinegar

 1/4 tsp (1 mL) chili flakes